AnggaR96s/Reforestation/README.md

-## I went to a book store and asked the saleswoman where the Self Help section was, she said if she told me it would defeat the purpose.
+## Last night me and my girlfriend watched three DVDs back to back.
+Luckily I was the one facing the TV.